 For those who claim five to nine years of work experience, pay on average amounts to approximately $17.80 per hour.
 Overall, the greater share of Pacific Dental Services Incorporated folks have one to four years of experience and earn an average around $16.99 per hour.

 Salaries approach about $17.67 per hour for Cardiopulmonary Resuscitation Specialists; non-accredited workers make much less.
 The highest-paying degree here is an Associate of Science (AS); Pacific Dental Services Incorporated awards $42.50 to these degree-holders.

 The highest-paying skill in this position seems to be Insurance; individuals who report it as part of the repertoire have a median income of $17.99 per hour.
 A relatively widespread skill at Pacific Dental Services Incorporated is Radiology; about two-fifths of employees use it for work.
 Other top skills include Patient Education, Customer Service, and CAD/CAM.

 Employees who participated in the survey skew strongly female, with a female-to-male ratio of more than 3 to 1.

 Benefits and Perks

-The benefits packages at Pacific Dental Services Incorporated can sometimes lack paid time off; 19 percent get paid vacation days, and 7 percent receive paid sick leave.
-A 401(k) program is available, and a fair number of respondents use it to save for retirement.
-A large number of respondents can count on health insurance, and most respondents have dental coverage as a benefit.
-The list of perks also includes special cash bonus/group incentives, a subsidized cell phone, and life insurance.
+Only one in seven respondents receive paid vacation and sick leave.
+A little more than half of workers set aside retirement funds in an employer-sponsored 401(k).
+A large number of employees can count on health insurance, and most respondents have dental coverage as a benefit.
+Privileges also include special cash bonus/group incentives, a subsidized cell phone, and life insurance.